Pfalz Flugzeugwerke: Pfalz Flugzeugwerke reforms

 On January 1, 1997 the Speyer plant was handed over to the remaining 523 employees, and once again renamed Pfalz Flugzeugwerke.
 They continue their work in helicopter maintenance to this day.

 In 1996, the DASA factory was transferred into an employee-owned joint stock company.
 Three managers from the DASA factory took over the management.
 The company became a supplier for cargo loading systems, ducts and manifolds, as well as additional fuel tanks and fairings.
 On January 1, 1997 the Speyer plant was officially handed over to the remaining 523 employees, and the name of the first Speyer aircraft plant, Pfalz-Flugzeugwerke was again selected.

 After one year (on January 22, 1998), the Mannheimer Morgen reported of a: 'fantastic morale among the employees at PFW.'
 There was no question about personnel cuts and, in the meantime, the number of employees had even been reinforced with temporary workers.
 There were 617 employees at the time and the planned turnover of 125 million DM had been achieved.

-Today the Pfalz-Flugzeugwerke is in a good position.
-Positive developments in the aviation industry and in Airbus are giving the company a major boost.

 In 2001 the decision was made to sell shares to the Safeguard International Fund to acquire further capital and to meet the additional requirements of a rapidly growing aerospace market in the future.
 This step allowed a fast expansion especially in regard to the international market.